 Parallel operation with third-party providers not possible so far

-“Sophos Managed Threat Response” requires the MTR client, which cannot run in parallel with third-party solutions such as Microsoft, Symantec, Kaspersky, McAfee or others.
+“Sophos Managed Threat Response” requires the MTR client, which cannot be run in parallel with third-party solutions such as Microsoft, Symantec, Kaspersky, McAfee or others.
 The new “Managed Threat Detection” service, on the other hand, was developed specifically for parallel use with third-party providers and is thus intended to appeal to a further target group in order to get a foot in the door with the Sophos brand.

 But anyone who thinks they can keep their third-party protection with Managed Threat Detection and get the same benefits without the MTR client as customers with Managed Threat Response is sadly mistaken.